 Dim Sum Etiquette 101

-Chinese tables are usually rounded because the Chinese are a collectivist culture rather than individualist and eating is a social gathering.
+Tables in China are usually round because the Chinese are a collectivist culture rather than individualist.
+Eating is a social gathering.
 The round table facilitates sharing and coming together and symbolizes reunion and success (rounded and complete).

 Instead of “Cheers”, say gum bai or gun bei.
 It means dry the cup or bottoms up.